avoigtma/openshift-devspaces/howto-devspaces-bitbucket-ssh.md

 ## Prerequisites

 * Create a personal private/public ssh key pair

+> **IMPORTANT:** for use with DevSpaces, the ssh key ***MUST NOT*** have a passphrase, otherwise automatic checkout of the Git/Bitbucket repository by the DevSpaces workspaces will fail

 * upload the public key to your user in Bitbucket

 ## Configuration Steps for DevSpaces